msbeigiai/spring-full-stack/README.md

 framework libraries **Spring Security, Spring Web, Spring Data JPA, Spring JDBC** for backend and **React**, **ReactRouter** and **Chakra** technologies for frontend, and also **Postgres** as a database. \
-All the `Unit tests` and `integration tests` are implemented and the application is fully **CI/CD** compatible. \
+All the `Unit tests` and `Integration tests` are implemented and the application is fully **CI/CD** compatible. \
 The backend is fully automated deployable in **AWS Elastic BeansTalk** and frontend is fully automated deployable in **AWS Amplify**.